 - Students are accountable for all academic communications sent to their Mayville State University e-mail address.
 Students should not use outside email.
-Instructor is not responsible for emails not received (by instructor themselves or by students) if outside email is used. - Faculty response time will be up to 72 hours during the work week if a specific question is asked (most questions responded to in 24 hours).
-If no questions are explicitly asked, a response may not be deemed necessary.
+Instructor is not responsible for emails not received (by instructor themselves or by students) if outside email is used. - Faculty response time can be up to 72 hours during the work week if a specific question is asked (most emails are answered within 24 hours during the week).
+If no questions is explicitly asked, a response may not be deemed necessary.
 Emails will not be checked on the weekends.
 An email sent on a Friday afternoon may not be responded to until the following Tuesday (or longer if there is a holiday).
 Please plan accordingly.
+Any request for an extension REQUIRES a university excused absence and documentation in the initial email.
+Do not email asking for an extension without including your documentation.